LordSmaul/First-Semester-Projects/README.md

  - (4) Prints the sums of the mirror index pairs of the array
  - (5) Displays the array forwards and backwards
- - (6) Finds the max number, min number, mean, and median of the array I also wrote a separate function that populates a .txt file with numbers to make testing the program easier and more randomized
+ - (6) Finds the max number, min number, mean, and median of the array
+ - At my own leisure I also wrote a separate function that populates a .txt file with numbers to make testing the program easier and more randomized

 Program 4: File reading with structures
-- Program creates a pointer array of user-defined structures of students; each structure contains their name, a generated email, and some test scores.
+- Program creates a pointer array of user-defined structures for students; each student structure contains their name, a generated email, and some test scores.
 The program then generates a letter grade and prints out the information of the students who scored best on each test and the student who scored best overall